object-code/pollinate/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/codingcoop/pollinate?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-> **NOTE:** This project is in active development.
-If you like the idea
-> and want to help, awesome!

 Think of a tree of files as a `Flower` and a source data as `Pollen`; combined together they create a fertilized project.
 Pollinate will allow you to template a set of files and store them on GitHub.
 When you decide to use them later you